imykie/imykie/README.md

 **MichaelOlatunji/MichaelOlatunji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- ❤️ I love to craft solid and scalable products with great user experience.
+- ❤️ I love to craft solid and scalable products with excellent user experience.
+I'm passionate about solving complex problems.
-- 🔭 Taking my problem solving skills to the next level 🚀🚀🚀.
+- 🔭 Taking my problem-solving skills to the next level 🚀🚀🚀.
-- 🤔 I’m looking forward to connecting and meet more people intrigued by Tech.
+- 🤔 I look forward to connecting and meeting more people intrigued by Tech.
+- 👀 Open to senior year internships and/or new grad roles (prev @JP Morgan Chase (2x), @Cruise)
 - 💼 Portfolio: [My Website](https://imyke.dev/contact)
 - 😄 Pronouns: He/Him/His.
 - ⚡ Fun fact: When I'm not Coding or Studying, I'm learning about some new stuffs, enjoying some good music or traveling 😎